splunk/splunk-connect-for-snmp/docs/configuration/trap-configuration.md

 ```

 ### Configure user secrets for SNMPv3
-`usernameSecrets` key in traps enable configure SNMPv3 secrets for trap messages sent by SNMP device. `usernameSecrets` define which secrets
+`usernameSecrets` key in the `traps` section define SNMPv3 secrets for trap messages sent by SNMP device. `usernameSecrets` define which secrets
-in "Secret" objects in k8s should be use, as a value it need to put name of "Secret" objects.
+in "Secret" objects in k8s should be used, as a value it needs to put the name of "Secret" objects.
-More information how to define "Secrets" object for SNMPv3 can be found in [SNMPv3 Configuration](snmpv3-configuration.md)
+More information on how to define the "Secret" object for SNMPv3 can be found in [SNMPv3 Configuration](snmpv3-configuration.md)

 Example:
 ```yaml